 In 2010 Li Bin bought a little car for the princely sum of 48,000 kuai.
 On the bumpy village roads, any car will have a tough time.
 In 2013 he upgraded to a fine Nissan hatchback, and in nine months had already done 13,000 kilometres, almost all on local business.
 His car has a posh sound system and, for his rare excursions outside the vicinity, satnav.
-He did a hundred funerals in 2010, not including countless determining the date sessions, decorating about forty coffins, and all his work in the shop making funerary artifacts.
+He did a hundred funerals in 2010, not including countless determining the date sessions, decorating about forty coffins, and all his work in the shop making funerary artefacts.
 In 2012–13 he did 118 funerals, including eight three-day ones; in the winter he had fifty days’ solid ritual work without a single day off.
 He knows that Li Manshan’s health is fragile and that he should help him work less as he gets older, but they often have to split into two bands, and don’t like to turn work down.
 For a diary of Li Bin’s ritual activities after returning from our French tour, see here; for his busy schedule even during the Coronavirus scare, here.

 Li Bin has a firm grasp of all aspects of the Daoist arts, but developing his business seems uppermost in his mind, all the more so now that he is based in town.
 In Adam Chau’s phrase, he is a real “household entrepreneur in the religious market”.
 Though his earnings can’t compete with those for temporary manual labour, he does quite well (or he would do, if he didn’t spend it all).
 He has become used to a more comfortable life than those still left behind in the villages.
 Well connected, he enjoys eating out with a wide network of friends, not only gujiang, singers and members of the county opera troupe, but also cadres, teachers, and so on—a far cry from his father’s tranquil home life.